RAF Eastchurch: Royal Navy use

 In November 1910 the Royal Aero Club, at the instigation of Francis McClean, offered the Royal Navy the use of its airfield at Eastchurch along with two aircraft and the services of its members as instructors in order that Naval officers might be trained as pilots.
 The Admiralty accepted and on 6 December the Commander-in-Chief at the Nore promulgated the scheme to the officers under his jurisdiction, stipulating that applicants be unmarried and able to pay the membership fees of the Royal Aero Club.
 Two hundred applications were received, and four were accepted: Lieutenants C.R.
 Samson, A.M.
 Longmore and A. Gregory, and Captain E L Gerrard, RMLI.
 It was originally planned that Cecil Grace would be their instructor but, following his untimely death, George Cockburn took his place, giving his services free of charge.
 Technical instruction was provided by Horace Short.
 The airfield later became the Naval Flying School, Eastchurch.

 In 1913 Winston Churchill, then aged 38, and in the Cabinet as First Lord of the Admiralty, learned to fly here, despite warnings of the risk.
-(Martin Gilbert, 1991, page 248).

 In 1914, it was under the command of Commander C.R.
 Samson (R.N.) and had 24 trained officers (as pilots) and 41 (trained) men.

 In 1916 a siding was laid to connect the Royal Navy Aviation School with Eastchurch railway station on the Sheppey Light Railway.